Soundtrack: The Theory of Everything

 The thing is.. what evolved, energized me isn’t necessarily what makes everyone evolve, energized.
 I get that.

-What I hope to get across through this post, is that I hope we all find those moments, experiences, things that bring energy, love and passion to our lives.
+What I want to get across is that I hope we find those moments, experiences, things and people that bring energy, love and passion to our lives.
 The kind of energy that makes us gaze out into the skies, smiling, thankful for the world we live… contentment, peace, love and happiness.